django-getpaid/django-getpaid/docs/durable-storage.md

 on indexed identity size still apply; an oversized identity can fail a write, not be silently shortened.
 Invalid primary-key representations may raise the configured Django field's validation exception before lookup.

+## Recorded money: source ownership and initialization

+Core's `docs/recorded-money.md` at `f5a8aa4` owns the command fields, evidence, correction rules, replay semantics and projection.
+This adapter does not duplicate that arithmetic, invoke a provider, reserve an operation, or fabricate confirmation events.
+Callers supply an authenticated/authorized `RecordedMoneyCommand` and an aware integration clock `now`; use core's public `project_recorded_money(history)` for effective receipt/repayment views.
+Currency precision, application allocation, credit rules and authorization remain application responsibilities.

+`record_money_sync(payment_id, command, *, now)` addresses an **existing payment row**.
+Under the same root lock and transaction used by provider storage, it reloads current facts, **all** recorded entries ordered by insertion primary key, **all** provider operations, and **all** provider replay records.
+The core planner receives those histories, never caller-provided facts, a filtered history or a precomputed plan.
+A history whose receipt/correction entries net to zero is still retained.
+Provider history on a recorded root causes core refusal, including on replay.

+The first command may initialize durable state only from the locked, persisted legacy/root fields through `LegacyPaymentState` and core's migration conversion.
+The root must already have `backend=RECORDED_MONEY_BACKEND`, zero paid/refunded/ authorized totals, no external handle, provider metadata, fraud or reconciliation evidence, and NEW/PREPARED status.
+Core validates the resulting facts against empty history before any write.
+Nonzero fields are never reset to manufacture a clean source.
+This initializes new roots; it does not import historic cash or convert a provider durable root.
+After initialization, retries read durable facts/history, not retired root amounts/backend/status.

+On `plan.applied=True`, the repository inserts the complete versioned entry and writes new facts in one transaction.
+On replay, it inserts/updates nothing and returns core's plan with the original entry and **current** facts.
+A first-command refusal leaves no durable initialization.
+A failed evidence/facts write or enclosing application transaction rolls back both, including initialization.
+As with other methods, a result remains provisional until the outermost transaction commits.

+Every provider mutation (reservation, submission claim, outcome, failure, observation, resolution) rejects recorded-money facts at its common private boundary **before provider planners run**, including no-op observations and zero-summary roots.
+Payment identity, backend and required amount cannot change through repository updates.
+There is no public fact-replacement/repair method.

 ## Transaction boundary and supported database